open-mmlab/mmcv/docs/en/get_started/build.md

 ### Build on IPU machine

-Firstly, you need to apply a IPU cloud machine, see [here](https://www.graphcore.ai/ipus-in-the-cloud).
+Firstly, you need to apply an IPU cloud machine, see [here](https://www.graphcore.ai/ipus-in-the-cloud).

 ##### Option 1: Docker
 1. Pull docker
   ```shell